hpc-carpentry/hpc-carpentry.github.io/pages/about.md

 by an <a href="{{site.url}}/governance">Executive Council</a> which comprises four community-elected members and five appointed members drawn from the previous Steering Committees of Software Carpentry and Data Carpentry.

+You can donate to The Carpentries <a href="https://carpentries.wedid.it/">through this portal</a>.

 <h4>What Information is Where?</h4>